Pinterest, Inc. (NYSE:PINS) CEO Benjamin Silbermann Sells 37,500 Shares

-Pinterest, Inc. (NYSE:PINS) CEO Benjamin Silbermann sold 37,500 shares of the stock in a transaction that occurred on Thursday, July 1st.
-The shares were sold at an average price of $79.21, for a total transaction of $2,970,375.00.
-Following the sale, the chief executive officer now directly owns 37,500 shares of the company’s stock, valued at $2,970,375.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
+Pinterest, Inc. (NYSE:PINS) CEO Benjamin Silbermann sold 37,500 shares of the firm’s stock in a transaction dated Thursday, July 8th.
+The stock was sold at an average price of $75.49, for a total value of $2,830,875.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

 Benjamin Silbermann also recently made the following trade(s):